ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 A campaign is a set of different concepts, grouped into steps, and open to configuration.
 You can use a campaign to interact with viewers, boost ad impressions, or gather cookies from targeted audiences.

-Campaign can contain a welcome screen, a form step, an interaction element, an exit screen, and so on.
+Campaign can contain elements like a welcome screen, a form step, an interaction element, or an exit screen.

 You can use Qualifio's existing templates and interactive elements, such as quizzes, pools, and forms, to create visually appealing, customized campaigns.
 You can also configure the backgrounds, themes, or designs, and set up a specific time frame for each campaign.